July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 Listen to Your Body’s Innate Wisdom

 Intuition often arrives as a bodily sensation.
-Phrases like “gut feeling” have a basis in how our bodies signal us.
-These physical cues—called somatic markers—are part of the body’s language for guiding decisions and emotions3.
+Phrases like “gut feeling” reflect how our bodies signal us.
+These physical cues, called somatic markers, are part of the body’s language for guiding decisions and emotions3.

 To strengthen intuition, rebuild the conversation between mind and body.
 Start with small check-ins: before judging someone or making a choice, pause and notice how your body reacts.
 A sense of ease often points toward alignment, while tightness or constriction can signal misalignment.